re-utils/docs/src/content/docs/concurrency/yield.md

 ---
 title: Yield
-description: Yield back to main thread, allowing other asynchronous tasks to run.
+description: Yield control in an expensive operation, allowing other tasks to run.
 ---

-A primitive to yield back to main thread in an expensive sync operation, allowing other tasks to run.
+A primitive to yield control in an expensive operation, allowing other tasks to run.
 ```ts {15}
 import { nextTick, sleep } from 'ciorent';